Six Reasons No One Converts on Your B2B Search Ads

 6. You’re Sending Clickers Directly to Sales

-You can always have a secondary call-to-action to request a demo or contact sales.
+Don’t worry – you can always have a secondary call-to-action to request a demo or contact sales.
 Or even better, use marketing automation to nurture form submitters until they are sales-ready!